Leon-Sander/Local-Multimodal-AI-Chat/README.md

 4. **Customize config file**: Check the config file and change accordingly to the models you downloaded.

 5. **Enter command in terminal**: streamlit run app.py

+## Possible Improvements
+- Add model caching
+- Add images and audio to chat history saving and loading
+- Use a database to save the chat history
+- Integrate ollama, openai, gemini or other model provider
+- Add image generator model
+- authentication mechanism
+- change theme
+- seperate frontend and backend code for better deployment